Fed rate cut bets lift stocks, dollar steadies

 Comments by New York Fed President John Williams on Thursday made it virtually certain, in the markets’ view, that the Fed would cut interest rates by at least 25 basis points at its July 30-31 policy meeting and also revived expectations of an even deeper 50 bps reduction.

-Financial markets reacted quickly, with Fed fund rate futures <0#FF:> at one point pricing in an almost 70% chance of a 50 basis point cut.
+Financial markets reacted quickly, with Fed fund rate futures at one point pricing in an almost 70% chance of a 50 basis point cut.
 The odds eased to around 40% after the New York Fed said William’s speech had not been about immediate policy direction.

 MSCI’s All-Country World Index, which tracks shares in 47 countries, was having its best day in over two weeks, up nearly half a percent on the day.
 It was, however, still on track to break a six-week streak of weekly gains.